jpw1991/chebs-necromancy/ChebsNecromancy/Package/README.md

   - Black Metal -> Black Iron armor
   - Guck -> poison skeleton
   - Surtling core -> skeleton mage
-  - Flint - skeleton lumberjack
+  - Flint -> skeleton lumberjack
+  - Hard Antler -> Skeleton MIner
 - As of 1.5.0 you can create a Neckro Pylon which spawns undead Necks from Neck Tails with a container on its back.
 It wanders around gathering up items for you.
 It's like a walking vacuum cleaner.
 1.5.0 also introduces a refueler pylon, that fills your smelters with ores and coal or wood, and a Bat Beacon which spawns bats to defend your base.
 - As of 1.8.7 the mod has optional integration with **AdventureBackpacks** ([Nexus](https://www.nexusmods.com/valheim/mods/2204), [Thunderstore](https://valheim.thunderstore.io/package/Vapok/AdventureBackpacks/)), which offers a Necromancy backpack that doubles as a Spectral Shroud.